mindspore-ai/hub/mshub_res/assets/mindspore/ascend/1.0/mobilenetv2_v1.0_scene_detection.md

     std::string retStr = ProcessRunnetResult(RET_CATEGORY_SUM, labels_name_map, msOutputs);
     ```

-4. The process of image and output data can refer to methods showing bellow.
+4. The process of image and output data can refer to methods showing below.

     ```cpp